Published on

 Your dentist then applies the composite resin material to the tooth.
 They will carefully sculpt and shape the materials to achieve the desired results.

-Not only is this a technical dental skill, it also requires a high level of artistic talent by your dentist.
+Not only is this a technical dental skill, but it also requires a high level of artistic talent by your dentist.
 Detail is vital and it is important not to rush the treatment.

 Once the desired shape and size have been achieved, your dentist will use a special curing light to harden and set the composite resin.
 Once hardened, your dentist will trim and polish the bonded tooth to blend it seamlessly with the surrounding teeth.